43piRcubed/DSND_Term2/MyProjects/README.md

 During this project I will be using Python 3.7 as part of an Anaconda Package.

-Thank you to Stack Overflow for the help it has provided me with coding question
+Thank you to Stack Overflow for the help it has provided me with coding questions

 PROJECT 1: